mlange-42/yarner/guide/src/watch-command.md

 The config file `Yarner.toml` is watched as a source file, thus a forward run will be done on changes.

 To stop watching, press `Ctrl + C`.

-## Limitations

-Currently, the list of watched files is not updated on changes.
-When this list should change, e.g. after adding a transclusion, watch mode should be restarted.